-Selling a deceased person’s car
+How to sell a deceased person’s car

-If you’re looking to sell a car that was owned by someone who’s passed away, this guide is here to help take you through the process
+If you’re looking to sell a car that was owned by someone who’s passed away, this guide is here to help take you through the process.

 Dealing with the death of a loved one is incredibly difficult, with grief having a huge impact on the attention we’re able to pay to normally straightforward tasks, such as dealing with all the administrative details of the deceased’s belongings.
+One of these may be selling their car.

 1. Notify the DVLA of the person’s death